-Cheering for Pirates’ players and friends in a few winter league games on Friday…
+Checking in on Pirates’ players and friends in the winter league playoffs on Monday…

 PUERTO RICAN LEAGUE

 Criollos de Caguas 2, Senadores de San Juan 1 — Los Criollos broke a 1-1 tie with a run in the bottom of the 9th.
 SS Luis Figueroa walked, and moved to second base on a balk.
 After an intentional walk, an RBI single let the speedy Figueroa score from second base for the walk-off win.
 The win moves Caguas into second place in the round robin tournament, with Los Leones de Ponce in first place, San Juan in third, and Carolina fourth.